-Maturity period Preference Shares and Subo follows: rdinated debt shall b e for a tenure as

-- Minimum Ten years for Life , General Insurance and Reinsurance

-Companies

-- Minimum Seven years for H •

-Call/Dut antiana - Subordinated debt can be p -

-Call/Put options Call option after the instrume years.
-Solvency ratio to be m •

-call option

-No put option is permitted

-Return Dividend / Interest can be fix determined rupee interest ber • nked to a market
+Instrument Preference Shares Subordinated debt Limits on the Total quantum of these instruments shall not exceed: instruments 1.
+25 per cent of total of paid up equity share capital and securities premium of the insurance company 2.
+50 per cent of the net worth of the insurance company Maturity period Preference Shares and Subordinated debt shall be for a tenure as follows: - Minimum Ten years for Life, General Insurance and Reinsurance Companies - Minimum Seven years for Health Insurance Companies - Subordinated debt can be perpetual in nature as well.
+Call/Put options Call option after the instrument has run for at least 5 completed years.
+Solvency ratio to be met before and after the exercise of the call option No put option is permitted Return Dividend / Interest can be fixed, or floating rate linked to a market determined rupee interest benchmark rate

-Servicing conditions 1.
-Solvency position of the i insurance company being above the

-for dividend/interest regulatory minimum at all tir dividend or interest nes including after such payment of

-2. Prior approval of IRDA mar ndatory if such paym ent of dividend or

-interest results in a loss or ir ncrease the net loss of the insurance
+Servicing conditions for dividend/interest Solvency position of the insurance company being above the regulatory minimum at all times including after such payment of dividend or interest Prior approval of IRDA mandatory if such payment of dividend or interest results in a loss or increase the net loss of the insurance company No loss absorption feature, which may result in conversion of the instrument into equity

-company

-3. No loss absorption feature which may result in conversion of the

-instrument into equity

-Dividend/Interest Cancellation of dividend di

-discretion servicing of the subordinated •

-the Insurer except for distribut •
+Dividend/ Interest discretion Cancellation of dividend distribution on preference shares or servicing of the subordinated debt must not impose restrictions on the Insurer, except for distribution of dividend to equity shareholders

-Cumulative/Non- Dividend on preference shares shall be non-cumulative

-cumulative Interest on subordinated debt not paid in a particular year may be paid in subsequent years subject to compliance with the servicing

-conditions for such instrumen with the servicing

-Insurance companies permit d interest on the

-missed interest payment on th
+Cumulative/ Non-cumulative Dividend on preference shares shall be non-cumulative Interest on subordinated debt not paid in a particular year may be paid in subsequent years subject to compliance with the servicing conditions for such instruments Insurance companies permitted to pay compound interest on the missed interest payment on the subordinated debt

-Instrument Instruments shall be subject

-amortisation computation of Solvency Marc

-years prior to maturity.
-Accord •

-maturity, the outstanding bala 0.1 • •

-in capital as indicated below:
+Instrument amortisation Instruments shall be subjected to a progressive hair cut for computation of Solvency Margin on straight-line basis in the final five years prior to maturity.
+Accordingly, as the instruments approach maturity, the outstanding balances at to be reckoned for inclusion in capital as indicated below

-Years to Maturity Included in
+Years to Maturity Included in Capital

-Capital

 5 years or more 100%

-4 years and less than 5 80%
+4 years and less than 5 years 80%

-years

-3 years and less than 4 60%
+3 years and less than 4 years 60%

-years

-2 years and less than 3 40%
+2 years and less than 3 years 40%

-years

-1 years and less than 2 20%
+1 years and less than 2 years 20%

-years 224

 Less than 1 year 0%

-Seniority of claims Claims of Preference Shareholders shall be superior to the claims of investors holding equity share capital but shall be subordinated to the claims of the policyholders and all other creditors Claims of the holders of the subordinated debt shall be superior to the claims of the investors in preference shares and equity shares in that order but shall be subordinated to the claims of the policyholders and all other creditors.3.
+Seniority of claims Claims of Preference Shareholders shall be superior to the claims of investors holding equity share capital but shall be subordinated to the claims of the policyholders and all other creditors Claims of the holders of subordinated debt shall be superior to the claims of the investors in preference shares and equity shares in that order but shall be subordinated to the claims of the policyholders and all other creditors.
 Instruments shall neither be secured nor covered by a guarantee of the Insurance Company or other arrangements that legally enhance the seniority of the claims as against the claims of the insurer's policyholders and creditors